 “Okay.”
 Stetson’s eyes uncrossed, then closed.
 Bobbie Sue sighed.

 She yanked a bungee cord off the barbecue grill, attached it to the car’s bent luggage rack, slung it over the sleeping goat, and secured it to the door handle on the other side.
-Satisfied that Red Angus probably wouldn’t go soaring off the roof, she got in and revved the engine.
+Satisfied that Red Angus probably wouldn’t go soaring off the roof at the first stop sign, she climbed in and revved the engine.

 The goat was still asleep when she arrived at Sprocket’s trailer, five blocks south.
 The station wagon crunched over dead lawn, halting next to the front step.

 Bobbie Sue un–bungeed the goat and lured him off the car with a pop-tart she found in the pocket of her bathrobe.
-She yanked the screen door open and marched in, Red Angus on her heels.
+She wrenched the screen door open and marched in, Red Angus snuffling along behind her.